AbuSuudy/AZ-204/AZ-204/3) Blob Storage/Notes.md

 > [!NOTE]
 > In premium you don't have access tiers since you'll be getting the max performance available
 ## Security

+### SAS Tokens
 **SAS (shared access signatures) Token**  - gives granular temporary access to Azure resources.
 For example:
 - What resource the client has access to
 - What permission they have on these resource
 - How long they should have access for

-It's useful to grant access to azure resources who's identity doesn't exist in our entra id tenant e.g. external application running on on-prem servers.
+It's useful to grant access to azure resources who's identity doesn't exist in our entra id tenant e.g. external application running on on-prem servers, giving access to file outside of your org.

 ![](Images/sas-url-token.png)